danielmoniz/life-and-games-blog/_posts/2012-02-13-manners-and-attitude.markdown

 "An ideal instance; a perfect embodiment of a concept."

 I use the term not as a descriptor of myself, but rather as a goal to work toward.
-And believe it or not, perfection in the game at hand is not even my goal; simply put, I choose to pick reasonable goals.
-Instead, I strive to be the best student of any game given my own limitations and shortcomings.
-If I commit to a game, I not only play it as often as I can; I research its strategies, take notes on my daily failures, and teach what I can to anyone requiring of my instruction.
+Believe it or not, perfection in the game at hand is not even my goal simply because I choose to pick reasonable goals.
+Instead I strive to be the best student of any game given my own limitations and shortcomings.
+If I commit to a game, I play it as often as I can.
+I research its strategies, take notes on my daily failures, and teach what I can to anyone requesting my instruction.

 This combination of things does not make me the best player in the world at any given game (^1).
 It does, however, allow me to think about the game in interesting